-HGH theoryThe Human Growth Hormone, or HGH, is present in humans until the end of the growth period.
-It is present in higher levels between 0 – 15years and tappers off during young adulthood.
-It is the hormone responsible for triggering bone, tissue, organ and muscle growth.
-HGH is most active during sleep, which is why children need more sleep than adults, promoting cell growth.
+HGH theoryThe Human Growth Hormone, or HGH, is present in humans until they stop growing.
+It is mostly present in higher levels between the ages of 0 to 15 years and tappers off during your young adulthood.
+It is the hormone responsible for triggering not only your bone growth but also your tissue, organ and muscle growth.
+The Human Growth Hormone is usually most active when you are sleeping, which is one of the reasons why children need to get more sleep than adults, promoting their cell growth.

-Exercise in all forms releases all sorts of hormones, including endorphins and Human Growth Hormone.
-This theory- again, it has not been proven- states that as a result of the extra HGH being released into the system, tissue growth may be positively effected, causing a person to grow bigger or taller.
+Exercise in all forms releases all sorts of hormones in your body, this includes endorphins and the Human Growth Hormone.
+It has not been proven that as a result of the extra Humane Growth Hormone being released into the human system, tissue growth may be positively effected, causing a person to grow bigger or taller.
 There other theory is more plausible.

-Mineralization of Bones due to ExerciseAs mentioned above, increased exercise leads to all sorts of healthy chemical and physical changes.
-With lifting weights, there is a degree of stress placed on the bones and muscles which causes them to adapt to the movement.
-This adaptation is an increase in strength in the muscles and tendons, and improved density in the bones as a result of mineralization.
-The overall result here is that the bones and muscles become stronger, promoting some slight bone growth.
+Mineralization of Bones due to ExerciseAs mentioned above, increased exercise leads to all sorts of healthy chemical and physical changes in the human body.
+With lifting weights, there is a degree of stress being placed on the bones and muscles which actually causes them to adapt to the movement.
+This adaptation is leads to an increase in strength in the muscles and tendons, and improved density in the bones as a result of the mineralization.
+The overall result here is that the bones and muscles become stronger, which promotes some slight bone growth in your teens body.

-The strengthening effect that weight lifting has on the bones and muscles has a protective effect as well.
-Bones are less likely to break when muscles are stronger because they have more tone.
-With training, participating in any other physical activity, including contact and non-contact sports, is just that much safer.
+The strengthening effect that weight lifting has on your bones and muscles even has a protective effect as well.
+Your bones are less likely to break and are less fragile when your muscles are stronger because they have more tone.
+This means muscles can actually really protect your bones.
+With enough training in weightlifting, participating in any other physical activity, including contact and non-contact sports, is just that much safer for your bones.

 Exercises like squats and deadlifts which are highly technical and the most effective weight lifting movements should be done under supervision to ensure proper technique.
 The only time injury is likely here is if the youth is unprepared for a heavy movement and performs 1RM's.
-Doing 1 to 3 sets of 8-12 repetitions is completely safe and does not stunt growth.
+Doing 1 to 3 sets of 8-12 repetitions is completely safe and does not stunt growth in your teen.